 Here are a few ways you, too, can enjoy one of my favorite Florida cities on the Forgotten Coast.
 It’s a particularly nice way to end a Disney World vacation on a restful note if you’re driving home from Orlando.

-Unlike some of the more popular Florida beaches, Mexico Beach remains fairly unknown to the rowdy, party-loving beach crowd, and the locals would like to keep it that way.
+Unlike some of the more popular Florida beaches, Mexico Beach remains fairly unknown to the rowdy, party-loving beach crowd.
+The locals would like to keep it that way.
+This quiet spot on the Gulf of Mexico is sometimes referred to as “Mayberry on the Water”.

 You’re liable to find more families with young children or empty nesters than any other demographic.